-No termination, retirement and post-employment benefits have been granted to the Directors, the CEO or KMP.
+No termination, retirement and post-employment benefits have been granted to the Directors, or KMP.

-There were no employees who are substantial shareholders of the Company, or immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during FY2023.
+There were no employees who are substantial shareholders of the Company, or immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during FY2024.